America’s Favorite Meal Just Got a Major Price Hike

 Another idea is to skip the soda, which can cost up to $3 per person — order water instead, which is better for your health and your final bill.
 Choosing something off the kids’ menu, especially if you have a light appetite, can also save you money.

 Finally, consider preparing more meals at home.
 The cost of a hamburger cooked at home is much lower than one purchased from a restaurant.
 In general, cooking at home can be part of an overall strategy to save money and eat well.
 While inflation affects supermarkets as well, Jill Fopiano, President and CEO at O’Brien Wealth Partners, says that grocery stores “require less labor per customer than do restaurants, and they should not see as much price pressure.”

-Strategies such as buying in bulk at wholesale stores like Costo and Sam’s Club, meal planning and searching for sales can help consumers create an affordable diet that gives them a little extra money left over at the end of the week.
+Strategies such as buying in bulk at wholesale stores like Costo and Sam’s Club, strategically utilizing cash back credit cards, meal planning and searching for sales can help consumers create an affordable diet that gives them a little extra money left over at the end of the week.
 Finding ways to save in other areas will also make the cost of a restaurant dinner with a burger, fries and soda go down a little easier.